 The telephonic interview is typically the first step toward the on-site interview, but in some cases, especially when interviewing for internships while still in college, the employer may make internship offers directly from the phone interview.
 So be prepared for the questions which may be asked and have your answers ready in advance.

-To review more questions you might be asked during your phone interview, take a look at our Fifty Standard Entry Level Interview Questions.
+To review more questions you might be asked during your phone interview, take a look at our 100 Common Entry Level Interview Questions.